Overview of Nerve Damage

 Incidence and Prevalence of Neuropathy

 Peripheral neuropathy affects at least 20 million people in the United States.
-Nearly 60% of all people with diabetes suffer from diabetic neuropathy.
+Nearly 60 percent of all people with diabetes suffer from diabetic neuropathy.